murimaa/parking-pools/README.md

 - ~~Dockerfile~~
 - Ability to configure for production (number of parking spaces, default reservation time etc)
 - ~~Authentication with Microsoft~~
-- Show name and time of reservation
+- Show ~~name~~ and time of reservation
+- Improve responsiveness
-- UI and design work
+- Improve UI and design
 - ~~Prevent canceling other peoples reservations~~
 - ...
+- Persistence (not a high priority at this time I think)